hm-lang/core/proposals/README.md

 ```

 Because of this, one should be careful about assuming that a readonly argument is deeply constant;
-it may only be not-writeable from your scope's reference to the variable.
+it may only be not-writable from your scope's reference to the variable.

 In cases where we know the function won't do self-referential logic,
 we can try to optimize and pass by value automatically.
 However, we